 We hear from clients regularly that “don’t believe in” aerating or that “have never done that before.”
 It’s something that is recommended for any clay-based soil, which is exactly what we have here in Central Pennsylvania.
 There’s a ton of university research to back this up as well.
 It’s like changing the oil in your vehicle – might not be glamorous or clean, but it’s a necessary part of keeping things running smoothly.
 Just once a season should do for this service.

-If you have any other questions about lawn care in Lancaster, PA, Lebanon, PA, Harrisburg, PA or York, PA, or you’d like to talk to us about getting a personalized lawn care consultation, please don’t hesitate to contact us.
+We hope you enjoyed reading about the 10 Commandments of Lawn Care.
+If you have any other questions about Lawn Care in Lancaster, PA, Lebanon, PA, Harrisburg, PA or York, PA, or you’d like to talk to us about getting a personalized Lawn Care consultation, please don’t hesitate to contact us.